zudenkovas/barcode-scanner/README.md

 - Show categories as individual "Tags"

 **Tipp:**
-The relevant product data is already provided by the inventory state.
+All product data is provided by the inventory state.
+Use the design prototype to inspect design requirements as well as to export image assets.

 **Links:**
 https://www.figma.com/file/K8J4g5y1QnYZonwgFisvXK/Coding-Challenge?node-id=0%3A1